hack-different/smcutil/README.md

 # `smcutil` for Appple SMC

-`smcutil` is a command line tool for reading Apple's SMC payloads, validating them, fingerprinting them and extracting the contents for disassembly.
+`smcutil` is a command line tool for reading Apple's SMC payloads on T1 and prior devices, validating them, fingerprinting them and extracting the contents for disassembly.

 ## Progress